Atlantean language: Creation

 Linguist Marc Okrand was hired by Disney to create the Atlantean language.

-The Atlantean language (Dig Adlantisag) is a historically constructed, artistic language put together by Marc Okrand for Disney's 2001 film Atlantis: The Lost Empire and associated media.
-The Atlantean language is therefore based both on historic reconstructions as well as on the elaborate fantasy/science fiction of the Atlantis: The Lost Empire mythos.
-The fictional principles upon which the Atlantean language was created are: Atlantean is the “Tower of Babel language”, the “root dialect” from which all languages descended; it has existed without change since sometime before 100,000 B.C., in the First or Second Age of Atlantis until the present.
+The Atlantean language (Dig Adlantisag) is a historically constructed, artistic language created by Marc Okrand for Disney's 2001 film Atlantis: The Lost Empire and associated media.
+The Atlantean language is based both on historic reconstructions as well as on the fantasy/science fiction setting of Atlantis: The Lost Empire.
+The fictional principles upon which the Atlantean language was created are: Atlantean is the "Tower of Babel language", the "root dialect" from which all languages descended; it has existed without change since sometime before 100,000 B.C., in the First or Second Age of Atlantis until the present.

 To accomplish this, Okrand looked for common characteristics from various world languages and was also heavily inspired by the Proto-Indo-European language.
 His main source of words (roots and stems) for the language is Proto-Indo-European, but Okrand combines this with Biblical Hebrew, later Indo-European languages such as Latin and Greek, and a variety of other known or reconstructed ancient languages.

 Writing systems

-Atlantean has its own script created expressly for the movie by John Emerson with the help of Marc Okrand, and inspired by ancient alphabetical scripts, most notably Semitic.
+Atlantean has its own script created expressly for the film by John Emerson with the help of Marc Okrand, and inspired by ancient alphabetical scripts, most notably Semitic.
 There are, however, different kinds of transliteration into the Roman script.